Ayeshashabbir01/study_buddy/README.md

 # `Modelling`
-In modelling , defining the structure of our database tables using Python classes.
-Each class represents a database table, and each attribute of the class represents a column in that table.
+In modelling , defining the structure of our database tables using `Python classes`.
+Each class represents a `database table`, and each attribute of the class represents a `columns` in that table.
 This allows you to interact with your database using Python code . so, we will model our data in `models.py`.
 ```py
 # create room in the model.py